Federal Office for the Protection of the Constitution: Criticism

-The failure to detect the activities of the 9/11 conspirators in Germany raised questions about the BfV's capability.
-The rise of right-wing extremism in Germany, especially in the former GDR, was also partly blamed on the failure to establish working structures there.
+The even more preventable failure of the BfV to even detect the activities of the 9/11 conspirators in Hamburg has similarly raised questions about their competence.
+The rise of far right extremism in the former GDR has also been partly blamed on the BfV's failure to establish working structures there.

-The agency was heavily criticised for the destruction of files related to the National Socialist Underground, a neo-Nazi terror group.
-The scandal led to the resignation of BfV president Heinz Fromm in 2012.
+The agency was heavily criticised for the destruction of files related to the National Socialist Underground, a neo-Nazi domestic terrorist organization.
+The ensuing scandal led to the resignation of BfV president Heinz Fromm in 2012.